pupilfirst/wd401-scripts/CICD/milestone/README.md

 ### Submission Guidelines:

-- Create a well-documented YAML file for the GitHub Actions pipeline, clearly delineating each stage's purpose and execution.
+- Create a well-documented YAML file (`cicd.yaml`) for the GitHub Actions pipeline, clearly delineating each stage's purpose and execution.
 - Document the purpose and usage of each environment variable, ensuring clarity for future maintenance.
+The filename should be: `ci-cd.md` .
-- Demonstrate the error reporting integration in action, emphasizing how error messages are promptly communicated to the designated Slack or Discord channel.
+- Do a screen recording to show that the pipeline successfully triggers on code changes, executes the test cases, and deploys the application without manual intervention.
+Also demonstrate the error reporting integration in action, emphasizing how error messages are promptly communicated to the designated Slack or Discord channel.
-- Verify that the pipeline successfully triggers on code changes, executes the test cases, and deploys the application without manual intervention.